Woweeza/Linus_BlueStampPortfolio/index.md

 }
 ```

+I took my wired controller code and added code for a Bluetooth phone control

 ## Block Code

 ![Block_Code](Roboticarmphoneappcode.jpg)

-I took my wired controller code and added code for a Bluetooth phone control
+I made this code on my own and it is used for the app that controls the robotic arm via Bluetooth

 # Bill of Materials
 <!---Here's where you'll list the parts in your project.
 To add more rows, just copy and paste the example rows below.